 In certain regions, the following requirement may apply to BS operating in NR Band n50 within 1492-1517 MHz.
-The level of emissions, measured on centre frequencies Ffilter with filter bandwidth according to Table 6.6.5.2.3-5, shall neither exceed the maximum emission level PEM,n50,a nor PEM,B50,b declared by the manufacturer.
+The maximum level of emissions, measured on centre frequencies Ffilter with filter bandwidth according to Table 6.6.5.2.3-5, shall be defined according to the basic limits PEM,n50,a and PEM,B50,b declared by the manufacturer.